 Our current objectives are:

-- Many of the services west of Salisbury are 3 cars only, resulting in overcrowding and unpleasant travelling conditions.
+Longer Trains: Many of the services west of Salisbury are 3 cars only, resulting in overcrowding and unpleasant travelling conditions.
 We are lobbying for all trains to be at least 5 cars, especially in the summer timetable.

 How can the operator fit more trains into the timetable?